Best Overall Co-Sleeper

 HALO Bassinest Essentia

-The HALO Bassinest Essentia is a niche product that is perfect for post-cesarean section moms.
-It has a unique swiveling feature that allows you to adjust the position directly over or away from the bed.
-It also has a dipping side rail making it easier for mom to access baby.
-Its breathable mesh sides and natural swaying are a nod to comfort and soothing for baby.
-It is a well-constructed product with high-quality parts and a sturdy base.
+The HALO Bassinest Essentia is a niche option that is great for post-cesarean section moms.
+It features a unique swiveling sleep surface that allows you to move the Essensia directly over or away from the bed for best access or convenience.
+The side rails also dip down, making it far easier for a bed-sitting mom to reach her baby.
+It features breathable mesh sides and natural swaying to help provide comfort and a soothing movement for little ones.
+It is a well-constructed option with high-quality materials and a sturdy base to keep it in place.

-The HALO is massively heavy and not designed to move from room-to-room, so if you are looking for portability, this is not a good option.
-Also, the base is quite large and can stick out depending upon its position, so use caution to avoid tripping over its legs.
-Despite its heft and footprint, we feel this is an excellent option for those who desire to keep baby within reach of mom while she is in bed, particularly after recovering from cesarean.
+The HALO is significantly heavier than other options in this review and not designed to move from room-to-room, so if you need something somewhat portable, you should look elsewhere.
+Also, the base is large and can stick out depending upon its location and your bed type.This design means you need to use caution to avoid tripping when you move around it.
+Despite its weight and size, we believe this is an excellent choice for anyone who wants to keep their baby within reach while staying in bed, particularly after a Cesarean or for late-night feedings.

 Read review: HALO Bassinest Essentia